QTrainerAI & QTurkAI Instructions

 Information Rate

 Ir is the displayed information-rate metric for the current session.
 It is a measurement output from the configured session and trial stream, not a guarantee that any single session will produce a strong answer.
-Compare sessions by looking at trial count, Ir, posterior movement, p-value, and whether repeated sessions stay consistent.
+The Reveal ranking is separate from the progress gauges, so compare sessions by looking at trial count, Ir, SV, p-value, and whether repeated sessions stay consistent.

 7. Running Cleaner Sessions